See what's happening in Grinder and Coola's mountaintop habitat

 In 2001, Coola was found orphaned on a highway near Bella Coola, BC.
 His mother had been killed by a truck and, of her three cubs, Coola was the only one to survive.
 Coola is an easygoing bear who’s content to let Grinder take the lead in new discoveries.
 He can usually be found submerged up to his neck in the large pond, carefully feeling around for his underwater 'bath toys' - a log, large bone and favourite rock.

 At Grouse Mountain we appreciate and respect wild places and wildlife.
 In Summer 2012 we’ve launched our Remarkable Raptors program to help bring presence and reverence for birds of prey.

-The timber wolves of the Grouse Mountain Refuge for Endangered Wildlife are retirees from the movie industry.
-Originally born into captivity and hand raised, the wolves were unable to be released into the wild.
-Now they make their home within a large protected habitat at the base of the Mountain, where they can roam freely and explore their surroundings.
-They can often be spotted from our parking lot or as you travel up the Skyride.
+The timber wolf of the Grouse Mountain Refuge for Endangered Wildlife is a retiree from the movie industry.
+Originally born into captivity and hand raised, Alpha was unable to be released into the wild.
+Now he makes his home within a large protected habitat at the base of the Mountain, where he can roam freely and explore his surroundings.
+Alpha can often be spotted from our parking lot or as you travel up the Skyride.